Skip to content.

 Christine Wadsworth is a partner in our Litigation group in Toronto.
 She maintains a broad litigation practice with an emphasis on commercial litigation, professional liability, internal investigations and white collar defence.
 Christine acts as counsel for professional accounting firms and is one of the leaders of McCarthy's national accounting firm initiative.

 Christine has served as lead counsel at both the trial and appellate level.
 She has tried cases before judges, juries and arbitrators.
-She has appeared before all levels of court in Ontario, including the Commercial List in Toronto and the Ontario Court of Appeal.
-She has also appeared before the Competition Tribunal, the Discipline Committee of the College of Physicians and Surgeons of Ontario, the Health Professions Appeal and Review Board, and the Consent and Capacity Board.
-She regularly acts as a Prosecutor before the Ontario College of Teachers’ Discipline Committee and Fitness to Practise Committee.
+She has appeared before all levels of court in Ontario, including numerous appearances before the Commercial List in Toronto and the Ontario Court of Appeal.
+She has also appeared before multiple administrative tribunals.
 No matter what forum, Christine weaves each piece of evidence into a compelling narrative to achieve results for clients.
 When disputes are best resolved outside of the courtroom, Christine applies these same skills to negotiations with opposing counsel.

 Christine’s commercial litigation experience includes: